syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfBusyIndicator/AnimationType.md

 ---
 layout: post
 title: AnimationTypes in Syncfusion BusyIndicator control for Xamarin.iOS
-description: Learn various animation types in BusyIndicator
+description: This section provides the details about the various animation types in Syncfusion BusyIndicator
 platform: Xamarin.iOS
 control: SfBusyIndicator
 documentation: ug
 ---

-# Animation Type
+# BusyIndicator Animation Type

 The `AnimationType` property for the SfBusyIndicator allows you to set any one of the built-in animations available in the SfBusyIndicator.